LoopKit/loopdocs/README.md

 In a directory "outside" the current directory: [Click here for step 14](../build/step14.md)

-Like above, but, linking directly to a heading/anchor in step14.md:
+Like above, but linking directly to a heading/anchor in step14.md:

 [Click here for step 14](../build/step14.md#sign-four-targets)